awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

 # Creating an Activity State Machine<a name="tutorial-creating-activity-state-machine"></a>

-You can coordinate task code in your state machine\.
+Activities allow you to control worker code that runs somewhere else in your state machine\.
+For an overview, see the [Activities](concepts-activities.md) topic in the [How Step Functions Works](how-step-functions-works.md) section\.
 This tutorial introduces you to creating an activity\-based state machine using Java and AWS Step Functions\.

 To complete this tutorial you'll need the following:
 + The [SDK for Java](https://aws.amazon.com/sdk-for-java/)\.
 The example activity in this tutorial is a Java application that uses the AWS SDK for Java to communicate with AWS\.